[Recommended Autumn Festivals: Iwate Edition ②] Iwate's Autumn Festivals Change with the Region

 There is a wide variety of festivals, such as festivals in towns along the Sanriku coast where mikoshi (portable shrines) are carried in the sea, and festivals in inland towns where a variety of local performing arts are performed one after another

-According to the calendar, the ``Ritshu'' of the 24 solar terms runs from August 7th to the day before the ``Risshu'' of November 7th, and if this is applied to Tohoku, it would be the end of the summer festivals held in various places in early August.
-It's autumn.
+In the calendar, the beginning of autumn, one of the 24 solar terms, runs from August 7th to the day before the beginning of winter on November 7th.
+If we apply this to the Tohoku region, autumn begins at the end of the summer festivals held in various places in early August

-The definition of "matsuri" listed on Wikipedia is "the act (ritual) of worshiping the gods, Buddha, and ancestors for the purpose of gratitude, prayer, or solace."
+The definition of "festival" on Wikipedia is "an act (ritual) of worshiping gods, Buddhas, and ancestors for the purpose of gratitude, prayer, and consolation."

-On the other hand, there are ``music festivals'' and ``harvest festivals,'' which are different from the festivals held at shrines and other shrines, which have a long history and tradition, and these events where you can enjoy music and taste are also considered festivals in a broader sense.
+On the other hand, there are also "music festivals" and "harvest festivals" that are different from festivals at shrines and other places with history and tradition, and these events where people enjoy music and food are also considered festivals in a broad sense

 Iwate Sanriku Yamada Festival (Yamada Town, Shimohei District: September 14th to 16th)

-On the first and second days, the large portable shrine of Hachiman Shrine is paraded through Yamada town in a valiant manner as the " Wild Mikoshi ," and Hachiman Daikagura, Hachiman Shikamai, and Yamada Sakaida Toramai are dedicated to the festival.
-During the Shinko Festival at Osugi Shrine, the portable shrine is paraded across the sea.
+On the first and second days, the large portable shrine of Hachiman Shrine is paraded through Yamada town as a "wild portable shrine," and Hachiman Daikagura, Hachiman Shikamai, and Yamada Sakaita Toramai are performed as offerings.
+At the Osugi Shrine's Shinkosai, the portable shrine is carried out on the sea.

 Osugi Shrine, which was washed away by the tsunami caused by the Great East Japan Earthquake and has since been rebuilt